Our pledge to contribute to a meaningful future

 10 principles for Meaningful Investments

-To align with our philosophy and deliver on our commitments, we practice principles for responsible and sustainable investments that go beyond the references mentioned above; we call them principles for meaningful investments.
-We hereafter set forth the ten principles to which we hold ourselves responsible, and which all stakeholders can expect us to respect and fulfil.
+To align with our philosophy and deliver on our commitments, our investment practice goes beyond the global reference frameworks we adhere to.
+We hereafter outline ten principles to which we hold ourselves accountable, and which all stakeholders can expect us to respect and fulfil.

-Principle 3: We adopt a long-term perspective and will only invest in impact native companies.
+- Principle 3: We adopt a long-term perspective and aim to invest predominantly in impact native companies.
 Positive impact should be at the core of their revenue-generating products or services in such a way that the adoption of their products or services creates positive contributions to the SDGs.

-Principle 4: We will refrain from investing in companies with a significant negative impact on any of the SDGs.
+- Principle 4: We will refrain from investments with a significant negative impact on any of the SDGs.

-Principle 5: We are active owners and will, whenever possible, work proactively with our portfolios to promote strategies aligned with the SDGs and implement relevant measuring and reporting schemes for impact.
+- Principle 5: We will, whenever possible, work proactively with our investments to promote business strategies aligned with the SDGs and implement relevant measuring and reporting schemes for impact.

-Principle 6: We will hold our portfolio companies accountable through their impact metrics just as much as their financial indicators.
+- Principle 6: We will hold our portfolio companies accountable by their impact metrics just as much as their financial indicators.

-Principle 7: We expect portfolio companies to comply with all applicable laws and regulations as well as the ethical principles of the UN Global Compact, in addition to the principles set forth in this policy.
-Should a company willingly breach these principles - or prove unable to comply with these principles - Norselab will as a last resort refrain from continued participation.
+- Principle 7: We expect investees to comply with all applicable laws and regulations, the ethical principles of the UN Global Compact, and good governance.
+Should a company willingly breach this principle - or prove unable to comply with this principle - Norselab will as a last resort refrain from continued participation.